 1. VET Courses in Computing and Information Technology (IT)

 The basic level to study computing and Information Technology is through VET qualifications.
-VET courses in computing and IT are available at certificate level through advanced diplomas and diplomas.
+VET courses in computing and IT are available at the certificate level through advanced diplomas and diplomas.

 Computer System Engineering